 Advanced Techniques and Framing for artists and photographers

-Exploring and understanding light and color (color mixing and tone)
+Exploring light and color (color mixing and tone)

 Oil painting best practices and techniques (information about media, painting surfaces, preparation of canvas, paints etc)

-If interested please contact me by phone or through my contact list.
+If interested please contact me by phone or through my contact form.

 For more information and to book please press the button below